 To check your air compressor, follow these steps:

-- 1. install a valve and gauge to the air reservoir. - 2.
+- 1. Install a valve and gauge to the air reservoir. - 2.
 Keep the valve open and run the PTO at 500 RPM - 3.
 Close the valve while observing the pressure gauge.
-Note the seconds elapsed and peak pressure (peak pressure is indicated by the hissing sound of air escaping through the air dryer).
+Note the seconds elapsed and peak pressure.